OmameIsaiah/order-processing-system/README.md

 ## Endpoints

-he API includes endpoints for user authentication, product management, order management, and role-based access control.
+The API includes endpoints for user authentication, product management, order management, and role-based access control.

 > ⚠️ After creating a new account, an OTP is sent to the registered email for verification and account activation.
 > Without verifying the email via OTP, the user will not have access to the account.